Archive for May, 2010

 On Kalakaua Avenue

-1. Drop dead handsome surfer type in shorts and a t-shirt.
+Mysteries.
+Drop dead handsome surfer type in shorts and a t-shirt.
 Perfect sandy blond hair, straight almost to his shoulders, that deep tan that shows he lives outside.
 He could be a fashion model.
-He’s on the sidewalk, not far from the statue of Duke Kahanamoku, pacing furiously, a bible in one hand, the other waving around in the air.
-He is shouting fire and brimstone into the street.
-Repent, you sinners leaving the ABC store!
+He’s on the sidewalk, not far from the statue of Duke Kahanamoku, pacing furiously, a bible in one hand, the other …

 Review: Cedarbrook Lodge